szpak/spock-global-unroll/README.md

 ### Basic usage

-spock-global-unroll is implemented as Spock global extension.
-It means that it enabled automatically when the spock-global-unroll jar is put on a classpath.
+spock-global-unroll is implemented as a Spock global extension.
+It means that it is enabled automatically when the spock-global-unroll jar is put on a classpath.
 No further configuration is required.

-### Disable automatic unrolling for a class
+### Disabling automatic unrolling for a class

 Automatic unrolling can be disabled for a particular class by putting `@DisableGlobalUnroll` on it.